Is there surfing in puerto vallarta?

 Winds from the north are most common during the winter season.

 During March and April, they’ll shift to West-North-West direction.
-That is also the predominant wind direction throughout all summer.
+That is also the predominant wind direction throughout the summer.

 Tides are usually 2 every day and they are in the 3 to 4 feet range.
 (1-1.2m)